How Long After Cataract Surgery Can You Drive?

 Driving in the rain

-Your Optegra consultant will discuss any concerns you may have about how soon you can drive at night after cataract surgery.
+You can discuss any concerns you may have about how soon you can drive at night after cataract surgery with your Optegra consultant.

 A busy city with bright low sun